kamencesc/pyretrogame/README.md

 Add to your /etc/rc.local file to launch at system strartup with " &" at the end of the line (and change to your original location):

     sudo python /home/pi/pyretrogame/pyretrogame.py &

+My recomendation is to add this line if you are familiar with screen:

+    screen -dmS pyretrogame sudo python /home/pi/pyretrogame/pyretrogame.py debug 1

+With this you can acces to this screen via ssh and with this command:

+    screen -r pyretrogame

+And there you can see all debug text.

 ## Differences
 You can change from bus 1 to 0 by editing a variable on the py file